telerik/justmock-docs/basic-usage/recursive-mocking.md

         ' Act
         foo.Bar.Value = 5
-        foo.Bar.Value = 10 ' This line will throws an exception.
+        foo.Bar.Value = 10 ' This line will throw an exception.
     End Sub
   {{endregion}}

 We use `Bahavior.Strict` to enable only arranged calls and to reject any other calls.
 Only setting `foo.Bar.Value` to `5` is allowed and as we set it to `10`, an exception will be thrown.
-After assertion we actually set it to `5` and if we verify `foo` at that point an exception won't be thrown.

 ## Nested Property and Method Calls

-We can call properties recursively, or we can do it with methods as well.
+Similarly to the nested properties, you can also arrange nested methods.

   #### __[C#]__